Waiau Gardens Kai D

 No analysis available

-I looked for hotel-pool language like "hotel rental pool," "managed by hotel," or brand-specific rental pool references.
-None appear, and because STR is not supported, this must be false.
+I looked for hotel-pool references such as "hotel rental pool," "managed by hotel," or brand-specific pool programs.
+There is no mention of any hotel rental pool program, and without evidence of STR allowance this must remain false.

-I searched for phrases such as "mandatory hotel pool," "must participate," or "cannot opt out."
-There is no evidence of any rental pool program, so this is false.
+I searched for wording like "mandatory hotel pool," "must participate," or "cannot opt out."
+The remarks do not mention any rental pool program, so there is no evidence that participation is mandatory.

 No analysis available